 How the new Karabakh airports reopened the region to travel

-A guide to the new airports at Fuzuli, Zangilan and Lachin — how they changed access to Karabakh, what each serves, and why they matter for travelers planning a trip to the region.
+The new airports at Fuzuli, Zangilan and Lachin — how they changed access to Karabakh, what each serves, and why they matter for travelers.

 For years, the biggest practical barrier to visiting Karabakh was simply getting there.
 That has changed.
 A cluster of new airports — Fuzuli first, then Zangilan and Lachin — has turned a long, difficult overland journey into something far more manageable, and it is one of the clearest signs that the region is being reopened for real travel.